List of Blossom characters: Vincent "Vinnie" Bonitardi

 Vinnie (David Lascher) is Blossom's on-again, off-again boyfriend.
 Nick does not always like him, but their relationship improves over time.
 Vinnie gets along with Blossom's family for the most part and though he projects a tough-guy image, can be quite sweet at times.

 Rhonda Jo Applegate

 Rhonda (Portia Dawson) is Tony's former on-again, off-again girlfriend.
 Rhonda is a pin-up model on whom Joey also has a crush.

 Carol Russo

 Carol (Finola Hughes) is an Englishwoman with a daughter named Kennedy who eventually marries Nick, becoming the stepmother to his three children.
 She and Kennedy's father are divorced, but maintain an amicable relationship.
 In the penultimate episode of the series, Carol realizes that she is pregnant with Nick's child.

 Kennedy Russo

-Kennedy (Courtney Chase) is Carol's daughter with Graham, Carol's Scottish ex-husband.
+Kennedy (Doren Fein [season 4 episode 21] & Courtney Chase) is Carol's daughter with Graham, Carol's Scottish ex-husband.
 She is a young, precocious English girl about age eight.
 She has puppy love for Joey for a period and after a while, bonds with Tony and Blossom.